treble37/video_streamer/NOTES_TO_READ.md

 Step 4: You have to use your own Amazon S3 secret key information.
 See application.yml.example for the format.
 Substitute "xxx" with your own secret keys.

-Step 5: Enable CORS on Amazon with the following rule set:
+Step 5: Enable CORS on Amazon with the following rule set (basically, the most permissive for demo purposes).

 ```
 <?xml version="1.0" encoding="UTF-8"?>